May 29, 2018

 Rick K: Our test equipment is much more advanced than ever, and we use it to be efficient and competitive.
 But we still have to perform many of our measurements manually.
 Sometimes we have to confirm readings using calculations and be able to spot results that don’t appear accurate.
 It’s important to leverage the speed and efficiency of our test equipment and automation but still, we have to make sure we’re getting correct results.

 Stacey K: What’s next for Mark and Rick?

 Mark L: I’m hoping to be more of a mentor and teacher of our newer engineers.
 If they can tolerate me. [laughing]

-Mark L: There’s definitely an air of excitement here at Elite with the changes and new services coming on line.
-I’m pretty keyed up to see it all come together and to be a part of something new and significant for our company.
+Mark L: There’s definitely an air of excitement here at Elite with the changes and new services coming online.
+I’m pretty keyed up to seeing it all come together and being a part of something new and significant for our company.